 If the attraction between the two areas is strong enough, the electricity will try to equalise the charge and make a path between the two, in the form of lightning.

-This can happen within the cloud, or also between the cloud and the ground.
+This can happen within the cloud, and also between the cloud and the ground.
 The ground will become positively charged as the electrons near the ground are transferred to the bottom of the cloud.

 Again, if the electric charge difference becomes too strong, lightning between the cloud and the ground will be the result.
 This is initiated by a charged particle called a ‘step leader’ or ‘leader’, and will carve the path for other particles to follow from one charge to another.